 While impaction does not always have noticeable symptoms, the presence of swollen gums, tenderness, redness, or draining in the area around the tooth may be a sign of impaction.
 Your dentist or orthodontist are often the first to recognize an impacted tooth and can refer you to an oral surgeon for treatment.
 X-ray or 3D imaging can confirm an impacted tooth.

 Treating an impacted canine requires time but is a very successful treatment.
 First, an orthodontist will prepare the mouth with braces to shift the teeth into their new positions and create a space for the impacted tooth to come in.
 Next, an oral surgeon will surgically expose the tooth and bond an orthodontic bracket with a small chain to it.
 This chain will be used by the orthodontist to guide the tooth into the dental arch as it grows in.

 During the surgery, patients are kept comfortable with anesthesia.
 The type of anesthesia selected will be discussed and decided during the consultation.
 Oral surgeons receive specialized training to be able to administer anesthesia safely.

 We Are Here To Help

 Whether you’d like to learn more about impacted canines or you’re ready to schedule an appointment, contact Whitewater Oral Surgery Group today.
+We have offices in Boise, Hailey, Star, and Twin Falls, ID.
 Click any button below to learn more.